Fluorescence-Tools/tttrlib/README.md

 ## General description

-tttrlib is a low level, high performance API to read and process time-tagged-time resolved (TTTR) data acquired by PicoQuant (PQ) and Becker&Hickl measurement devices/cards or TTTR files in the open Photon-HDF format.
+tttrlib is a file format agnostic low level, high performance API to read and process time-tagged-time resolved (TTTR) data acquired by  PicoQuant (PQ) and Becker&Hickl measurement devices/cards or TTTR files in the open Photon-HDF format.

 The library tttrlib facilitates the work with files containing time-tagged time resolved photon streams by providing a vendor independent C++ application programming interface (API) for TTTR files that is wrapped by SWIG (Simplified